coin-or/coinbrew/README.md

 that are yet to be documented.
 It can probably do what you need even if it is not mentioned here, so please feel free to ask questions!

-Full documentation, as it currently exists is at
+Full documentation, as it currently exists, is at

 https://coin-or.github.io/coinbrew